miptleha/treegrid-core/README.md

 ## How to run
 * Open the treegrid-core.sln file in Visual Studio.
 * Wait for all npm packages in the Dependencies folder to load.
-* Start debugging in IIS Express.
-Initially, the component will not be displayed (the gulpfile.js not run).
+* Right click on gulpfile.js and run 'Task Runner Explorer'.
-* Stop debugging and start again.
-Now the component will be displayed and worked correctly.
+* Start project debug.